-We also match contributions to 501(c)(3) organizations that meet our strategic giving priorities, subject to certain parameters.
+We also match non-employee director contributions to 501(c)(3) organizations that meet our strategic giving priorities, subject to certain parameters.

 Liability Insurance

 Consistent with our peer group and other public companies, we provide liability insurance to our directors under our directors and officers insurance policies.
 We have also entered into standard indemnification agreements with each of our directors.